-If you are wondering about how fiber optics works, this is the best tutorial I have seen.
+Quote of the Day It's a Baptist school where atheist professors teach Jewish students St. Thomas Aquinas. — David Brooks on the University of Chicago If you are wondering about how fiber optics works, this is the best tutorial I … Continue reading

 Introduction Everyday, I work on delivering fiber-based, video access equipment to service providers.
 The increased demand for High-Definition Television (HDTV, Figure 1) has increased the need for fiber in the video distribution network.
 Today, fiber optic cable is often used … Continue reading